Alfie (Carmen McRae album)

-Alfie is a studio album by American singer Carmen McRae, released in 1966 by Mainstream Records.
-Arrangements by Don Sebesky and Peter Matz.
+Alfie is a 1966 studio album by jazz singer Carmen McRae, arranged and conducted by Don Sebesky and Peter Matz.
+It was released on Mainstream Records on vinyl LP.

 Overview

 Some of the songs had previously been released on the album Second to None (1964) and Haven't We Met?
 (1965).
 The new song on the album was "Alfie", it was recorded in 1965.
 It was also released as a single with the non-album song "Modesty" (written by Benny Green and John Dankworth) from the movie Modesty Blaise on the b-side.
 The single was able to enter the Billboard magazine Top 40 Easy Listening chart at the 29th position.

 Critical reception

 The review of Cash Box magazine noted that "the warm, tender highly pleasing song stylings of sweet voiced Carmen McRae make this set of top recent tunes an apt item for inclusion in a good music collection."
 A reviewer for Record World magazine stated that When Carmen does sing something, "it becomes the definitive version more likely than not."